 What is a TMJ disorder?

-What can be done to relieve my TMJ symptoms?
+How can I relieve my TMJ symptoms?

 To replace missing teeth or broken teeth, we may recommend dental implants, dental bridges, or dental crowns.
 We may also recommend Botox to relieve certain TMJ symptoms.
 Your treatment will all depend on what our dental professionals think will help you the most.